pminina01/readthedocs/RichTextBox-target.md

 _controlName_ - Name of RichTextBox to which Nlog will write.

 _formName_ - Name of the Form on which the control is located.
-If there is no open form of a specified name than NLog will create a new one.
+If there is no open form of a specified name then NLog will create a new one.

 _width_ - Initial width of the form with rich text box.
 This parameter is ignored when logging to existing form control.